coh516/DMTPOET/README.md

 This is used for creating user interfaces and binding them to merge rules to generate documents whilst modeling and analysing data.

+Essentially this is a tool to build templates

 Testing
 ===
 download the zip